 Another important item worth mentioning is health testing be sure the breeder can provide documentation for health testing for the puppy's parents.
 If they can't provide that information giving excuses like our dogs have never been sick or that isn't necessary, as hard as it might be the smart thing to do is to walk away.

 I hope you will find this information helpful and that it will give you some guidance on selecting your next pet but more importantly selecting a good breeder to work with.
 Be prepared for the breeder to screen you as well.
-A good breeder's first priority is the well-being of their puppies.
+A good breeder's first priority is the well-being of their puppies. and that they go into lifelong homes with families that love them.

 Notice: No photo or information may be taken from this website without prior permission.